What’s decreased consciousness?

 - liver disease

 Diagnosis and treatment of decreased consciousness begins with a complete medical history and physical examination, which includes a detailed neurological evaluation.
-Medical personnel will want to know about any medical problems you have (such as diabetes, epilepsy, or depression), and any medications you are taking (such as insulin or anticonvulsants).
-They will also ask if you have a history of abusing illegal or prescription drugs or alcohol.
+Your doctor will want to know about any medical problems you have, such as diabetes, epilepsy, or depression.
+They’ll ask about any medications you’re taking, such as insulin or anticonvulsants.
+They’ll also ask if you have a history of abusing illegal drugs, prescription drugs, or alcohol.

 In addition to your complete history and physical, the doctor may order the following tests:

 - Complete blood count (CBC).
-This blood test reveals whether you have a low hemoglobin level indicates anemia and an elevated white blood cell count indicates infections, such as meningitis or pneumonia
+This blood test reveals whether you have a low hemoglobin level, which indicates anemia.
+An elevated white blood cell (WBC) count indicates infections, such as meningitis or pneumonia.

 - Toxicology screen.
-This test uses a blood or urine sample to detect the presence and levels of medications, illegal drugs and poisons in your system
+This test uses a blood or urine sample to detect the presence and levels of medications, illegal drugs, and poisons in your system.

-- electrolyte panel to measure levels of sodium, potassium, chloride, and bicarbonate
+- Electrolyte panel.
+These blood tests measures levels of sodium, potassium, chloride, and bicarbonate.

-- EEG (electroencephalogram): a noninvasive test that uses scalp electrodes to evaluate brain activity
+- Electroencephalogram (EEG).
+This exam uses scalp electrodes to evaluate brain activity.

-- CAT scan of the head: a noninvasive test that uses X-rays to make high-resolution images of the brain.
+- CT scan of the head.
+A CT scan uses computers and rotating X-rays to make high-resolution images of the brain.
 Doctors use these images to find abnormalities.

-- MRI of the head: a noninvasive test that uses nuclear magnetic resonance to make high-resolution images of the brain.
+- MRI of the head.
+An MRI uses nuclear magnetic resonance imaging to make high-resolution images of the brain.